jwplayer/jwplayer-documentation/docs/customization/css-skinning/skins_creating.md

+!!!
+This page has been updated for JW Player 8, which is currently in beta.
+Click here to go to the [JW7 Custom Skins reference](https://developer.jwplayer.com/jw-player/docs/developer-guide/jw7/skins_creating/).
+!!!

 # Custom Skins

 The nine complimentary skins offered in JW7 have been deprecated in JW8, but customizing JW Player is easy with JW Player 8's CSS-based skinning model.